 - Thermostats – Between 25 and 40 Years

 What Reduces Your Heating and Cooling System’s Lifespan

-The primary cause of a reduced lifespan is the lack of proper maintenance, which can reduce your system’s useful life by as much as half the manufacturer’s estimates.
+The primary cause of a reduced lifespan is the lack of proper maintenance.
+This can reduce your system’s useful life by as much as half the manufacturer’s estimates.
 Other factors include improper installation and defective components.

-Proper maintenance involves changing your air filter every 30 to 90 days and getting your system inspected twice a year by an HVAC professional.
-This will help keep your air quality good, find broken or worn parts before your system breaks and ensure that your system is not leaking.
-It’s important to note that many warranties are considered void is proper maintenance isn’t performed on your new heating and cooling equipment.
+Proper maintenance involves changing your air filter every 30 to 90 days.
+Make sure to get your system inspected twice a year by an HVAC professional.
+This will help keep your air quality good and find broken or worn parts before your system breaks.
+This helps to make sure that your system is not leaking.
+Many warranties become void is proper maintenance isn’t performed on your equipment.

-While not common, an incorrectly installed or improperly sized system can affect its performance and useful life.
-For example, if you get a system that is too small for your home, it will run nearly continuously, causing excessive wear and tear on the internal components.
-Not to mention, you’ll have extremely high heating and cooling bills.
-The good news is that an experienced heating and cooling technicians perform calculations to determine the correct size system to install in your home.
+While not common, a system installed wrong can affect its performance and useful life.
+If a system is not the right size, this can also affect the performance.
+If you get a system that is too small for your home, it will always run.
+This will cause excessive wear and tear on the internal components.
+Not to mention, you’ll have high heating and cooling bills.
+The good news?
+A technicians can determine the correct size system to install in your home.